elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 <figcaption>Redesigned payment dialog</figcaption>
 </figure>

-Several more improvements permeate throughout AppCenter: fallback colors for apps that don't provide their own brand colors—including non-curated apps—now get a pleasant and more subtle look based on your selected system-wide accent color including better support for the dark style.
-We've also worked with downstreams like Fedora and Pop!_OS to test these updates using the same build flags they use, including adding automated testing to ensure things continue to build using the non-default options when we change the code for elementary OS.
-And since the redesigned home page relies on local data rather than a remote API, we no longer disable it on builds targeting Fedora or other non-elementary platforms; as a result, AppCenter is much more engaging and useful for any downstream.
-Plus, if you've had trouble with device drivers that rely on DKMS, AppCenter will now automatically pull in the required Linux kernel headers when installing them.

 Finally, we've been putting a lot of work into the first run experience, especially with regards to apps from third-party stores like Flathub since we know many of you are sideloading.
 For example, apps from freshly-added remotes now show in AppCenter without needing to restart your device.
 We've also added a reminder about Sideload when searching returns no results with the same language that is used in the Welcome app and a link that will open Flathub.org with your search terms.
 We now ensure that apps predictably default to installing per-user when selected from the home page, and both AppCenter and Sideload can now use system-wide installed app runtimes for per-user app installs; as a result, the first time you install a new app should now be an even faster, smaller download.
+And if you've had trouble with device drivers that rely on DKMS, AppCenter will now automatically pull in the required Linux kernel headers when installing them.

 <figure>
   <picture>